xinyuwang-nus/WanderHub/README.md

 # **Declaration**

-We, Group 15, hereby declare that all  implementations presented in this project have been independently developed and written by ourselves.
+We (Group 15) hereby declare that all implementations presented in this project have been independently developed and written by ourselves.
 The work has been completed entirely by the team members and represents our original efforts.
+We would also like to acknowledge the assistance of ChatGPT for providing guidance and code reviews during the development process.

 Date: *[2024.11.30]*